 6.It far outstrips any of its rival hypothesis in meeting conditions 1-5.

 The hypothesis above meets and exceeds the criteria for these tests.
 Other theories of what may have happened to Jesus’ body have for years been greatly refuted as none of them meet the criteria above the way Jesus actually being resurrected from the dead does.

-And think about this for a minute, the disciples’ leader, their messiah, was dead; killed by a kangaroo court bent on getting rid of a political usurper. a threat to their identity, their priesthood, and their standing in the temple and among the people.
+And think about this for a minute, the disciples’ leader, their messiah, was dead; killed by a kangaroo court bent on getting rid of a political usurper, a threat to their identity, their priesthood, and their standing in the temple and among the people.
 Would one really expect the explosion of Christianity to begin in Jerusalem, where their leader was crucified?
 I think N.T.
 Wright was correct when he concluded these “messiah” followers would either go home, or look for a new messiah.
 But never would you expect the followers to continue to spread His message within the very walls of the city He was crucified in!
-Humans just don’t do that, unless of course what they claimed was real, that is that Jesus had truly risen from the dead.
+Humans just don’t do that, unless of course what they claimed was real, that Jesus had truly risen from the dead.

 (1) Gary R. Habermas, Resurrection Research from 1975 to the Present: What are Critical Scholars Saying?
 (Journal for the Study of the Historical Jesus, Sage Publications, 2005)